Free school lunch and breakfast program.

 Arkansas, Child Nutrition Unit, Department of Education, call 501-324-9502

-Another agency to try is the Division of Child Care and Early Childhood Education, Department of Human Services, 800-482-5850
+- Another Arkansas government agency to try is the Division of Child Care and Early Childhood Education, Department of Human Services, 800-482-5850

 District of Columbia, Office of the State Superintendent of Education, 202-654-6118

-Florida, Food, Nutrition and Wellness, Department of Agriculture and Consumer Services, main number is 800-504-6609
+Florida, Food, Nutrition and Wellness, Department of Agriculture and Consumer Service.
+They help low-income parents get a free, healthy lunch or meal for their kid(s) during the school year.
+The main number is 800-504-6609

 Hawaii, Office of Hawaii Child Nutrition Programs, Department of Education, 808-587-3600